 - Pot/ Container

-- Healthy soil (Succulent or cactus soils are the best ones to propagate Jade plants)
+- Healthy soil (Succulent soil or cactus soil are the best ones to propagate Jade plants) but you can use general potting soil as well.

 - Rooting hormone (Powder or liquid will both do the job)